 - sea salt and cracked pepper to taste

-Cook your rice according to package.
+Rice: Cook your rice according to package directions.
 Wild rice will take about the same time as the squash to cook, about 40-45 min.
-(Quinoa or quinoa/rice combo would be great too and add even more protein per serving.)
+Set aside.

-Scoop mixture into each acorn squash half and serve with any additional seasonings.
-I like to top mine with some sriracha for that extra heat and flavor I love so much.
-So very good with this meal.
-Serves six, or three for the hearty eaters.
+Stuff: Scoop mixture into each acorn squash half and serve with any additional seasonings.
+I actually like to top mine with some sriracha for that extra heat and flavor I love so much. :)

-Store leftovers in an airtight container in fridge for up to a week.
+Store: Leftovers can be kept in an airtight container in fridge for up to 4 – 5 days.